How Effective Is Online Therapy?

-Historically, psychological therapies such as Cognitive Behavioural Therapy have been conducted face to face.
-However, in recent years, more and more people are opting to have their therapy online.
+Over the years, psychological therapies such as Cognitive Behavioural Therapy (CBT), have been conducted face to face and this has been the norm for as long as I can remember.
+However, since COVID19, more and more people are opting to have their therapy online.
 There is good evidence that therapy can be delivered competently, via different media, is usually accepted by the client, and that it is possible to build up therapeutic relationships that are as strong as those formed in face to face therapy (British Psychological Society, 2020).
+This essentially means that online therapy is proving to be an effective method of treatment delivery.

 For many, online therapy is more convenient for a variety of different reasons.